 2. Ease of Use

-Manual vehicles are notorious for being tough to use for first time drivers.
-Unlike automatic vehicles that are fairly straightforward to operate, driving cars with manual transmissions entails shifting gears and working a clutch that means greater concentration and coordination is needed.
+Manual vehicles are notorious for being tough to use for first-time drivers.
+Unlike automatic vehicles that are fairly straightforward to operate, driving cars with manual transmissions entails shifting gears and working a clutch, requiring greater concentration and coordination.
 For inexperienced drivers, stalling in a stop is a common occurrence in manual transmissions because of the lack of practice in coordination.
-Not only is a stalled car a hassle for the cars behind you but also a potential collision risk.
+Not only is a stalled car a hassle for the cars behind you, it also poses a collision risk.

 Heavy traffic is also a particular drawback for those with manual transmissions.
-In stop-and-go traffic, the driver operates the clutch pedal quite often and with the clutch pedal requiring a bit of force, it can cause fatigue for the driver’s leg and foot.
-Driving uphill or stopping at an incline is also another downside that also requires your constant use of the clutch pedal and your hand brake.
+With the number of traffic lights in Singapore, the driver operates the clutch pedal quite often and with the clutch pedal requiring a bit of force, it can cause fatigue for the driver’s leg and foot.
+Driving uphill or stopping at an incline is also another downside that requires your constant use of the clutch pedal and hand brake.
 Although drivers can easily get the hang of coordinating the shifting of gears and working a clutch, cars with an automatic transmission are still considerably easier to use.

 3. Control & Upkeep

 Although automatic transmissions are designed to choose the most suitable gear for any driving condition, it tends to limit the driver’s control.
 Manual vehicles allow the driver to anticipate upcoming situations or to purposely select a lower gear for an added boost, whereas automatic vehicles do not.
 Manual transmission vehicles definitely provide greater flexibility when it comes to handling.
 Upkeep is another important element car buyers should take into account.
 For older or high mileage cars, manual cars can turn out to be more affordable to maintain.
 This is because manual transmissions only have mechanical gears that rely on the driver to engage, while an automatic transmission is far more complex with more parts and functions that can fail.